 The mission of the Texas Wine Journal is to build awareness and educate consumers, producers, distributors and retailers about the unique expression of Texas wines.
 The organization provides independent, credible and objective ratings, as well as comprehensive reports, and consumer and trade events.

-The Texas Wine Journal is a nonprofit organization whose mission is to build awareness for Texas wines through independent, credible and objective ratings.
+The Texas Wine Journal’s mission is to build awareness for Texas wines through independent, credible and objective ratings.
 Through consensus, as opposed to the voice and opinions of a single judge, we can generate better insight and a more comprehensive guide.

 Journal ratings are based on tastings by a panel of judges; of which a five-judge quorum is required.
 All wines are tasted under single blind conditions and organized based on peer group (meaning that the same types of wines are tasted against each other and the producers’ names are not known).
 Price is also not a known factor when the panel meets.